kamomkoyan2/backend-task-analysed/readme.md

 ## Frontend Hosting Note *

+> ⚠️ **Warning:**
-Please note that the frontend interface is not hosted because the Node.js application runs locally.
+> Please note that the frontend interface is not hosted because the Node.js application runs locally.
 To interact with the locally hosted Node.js application, it is recommended to run the frontend locally as well.